Penn-CS-Theory/penn-cs-theory.github.io/content/en/post/theoryseminar.md

 ---
-title: "Theory Seminar Fall 2024: 9/13 through 12/06"
+title: "Theory Seminar Spring 2025: 1/17 through 5/02"
-date: 2024-09-13
+date: 2025-01-17
 ---

-The theory seminar is back for Fall 2024!
-Talks will take place Fridays, 12-1pm in room 401b of 3401 Walnut.
-The first schdueled talk is on September 13th, and the seminar is currently schdueled to run through December 6th.
+The theory seminar is back for Fall 2025!
+Talks will take place Fridays, 12-1pm in Amy Guttman Hall 414.
+The first schdueled talk is on January 17th, and the seminar is currently schdueled to run through May 2nd.
 Hope to see you there!